zacbraddy/Vimspirational/README.md

 indentPython|https://github.com/vim-scripts/indentpython.vim|I....I mean, come on.
-It does proper indenting for python right? vim-flake8|https://github.com/nvie/vim-flake8|Does syntax checking etc. for python itchy|https://github.com/idbrii/itchy.vim|A plugin to help easily make scratch buffers
+It does proper indenting for python right? vim-flake8|https://github.com/nvie/vim-flake8|Does syntax checking etc. for python itchy|https://github.com/idbrii/itchy.vim|A plugin to help easily make scratch buffers Codi|https://github.com/metakirby5/codi.vim|Makes vim a REPL for a number of different languages, quit useful for quick prototyping in node

 ## Custom commands and key remaps in my vimrc